Brooklyn Bridge: Opening

-Late 19th through early 20th centuries
+1880s to 1900s

-Patronage across the Brooklyn Bridge increased in the years after it opened; a million people paid to cross in the six first months.
+Patronage across the Brooklyn Bridge increased in the years after it opened; a million people paid to cross in the first six months.
 The bridge carried 8.5 million people in 1884, its first full year of operation; this number doubled to 17 million in 1885 and again to 34 million in 1889.
 Many of these people were cable car passengers.
 Additionally, about 4.5 million pedestrians a year were crossing the bridge for free by 1892.

 The first proposal to make changes to the bridge was sent in only two and a half years after it opened, when Linda Gilbert suggested glass steam-powered elevators and an observatory be added to the bridge and a fee charged for use, which would in part fund the bridge's upkeep and in part fund her prison reform charity.
 This proposal was considered but not acted upon.
 Numerous other proposals were made during the first fifty years of the bridge's life.
 Trolley tracks were added in the center lanes of both roadways in 1898, allowing trolleys to use the bridge as well.
 That year, the formerly separate City of Brooklyn was unified with New York City, and the Brooklyn Bridge fell under city control.

 Concerns about the Brooklyn Bridge's safety were raised during the turn of the century.
 In 1898, traffic backups due to a dead horse caused one of the truss cords to buckle.
 There were more significant worries after twelve suspender cables snapped in 1901, though a thorough investigation found no other defects.
 After the 1901 incident, five inspectors were hired to examine the bridge each day, a service that cost $250,000 a year.
 The Brooklyn Rapid Transit Company, which operated routes across the Brooklyn Bridge, issued a notice in 1905 saying that the bridge had reached its transit capacity.

 By 1890, due to the popularity of the Brooklyn Bridge, there were proposals to construct other bridges across the East River between Manhattan and Long Island.
 Although a second deck for the Brooklyn Bridge was proposed, it was thought to be infeasible because doing so would overload the bridge's structural capacity.
 The first new bridge across the East River, the Williamsburg Bridge, opened upstream in 1903 and connected Williamsburg, Brooklyn, with the Lower East Side of Manhattan.
 This was followed by the Queensboro Bridge between Queens and Manhattan in March 1909, and the Manhattan Bridge between Brooklyn and Manhattan in December 1909.
 Several subway, railroad, and road tunnels were also constructed, which helped to accelerate the development of Manhattan, Brooklyn, and Queens.